cwallacebailey/Django-SouthWest-Walkers/README.md

 #### Detailed View

-The detailed view allows users to see a greater level of detail on each post than presented on the home page including the three images the user added (if they used this option) presented as a slide show.
+The detailed view allows user's to see a greater level of detail on each post than presented on the home page including the three images the user added (if they used this option) presented as a slide show.
 Otherwise a default image will be shown if no images were added to the post.
 Finally if only one image added by the user then no slide show is available and the "next image" link is hidden.

 ![detail view](static/media/detail_header.png)
 ![detail view second image](static/media/detail_second_image.png)

-This appears under the title and the users chosen display name.
+This appears under the title and the user's chosen display name.

 If the user reached the top of mountains / cairns these will be displayed on the detail view.
 If they did not then the caption reads "No cairns reached, still proud".
-We want to inspire users to walk regardless of reaching the tops of mountains for the site to be fully inclusive.
+We want to inspire user's to walk regardless of reaching the tops of mountains for the site to be fully inclusive.

 Defensive design is employed here as the user will only see the links to update or delete the post if they are the creator of the post

-If a user is logged in they will be able to star or comment on the users post:
+If a user is logged in they will be able to star or comment on the user's post:

 ![detail view comment 1](static/media/detail_post_comment.png)